-If my child spends part of their school day at a brick and mortar school (i.e. a traditional school), can they work on their online classes there?
+If my child spends part of their school day at a brick and mortar school (i.e. a traditional school), can he/she work on their online classes there?

 Yes.
-Your child will most like be assigned a period(s) during the day where they can go to the media center/computer lab/etc. to work on their online classes.
+Your child will most likely be assigned a period(s) during the day where he/she can go to the media center/computer lab/etc. to work on their online classes.
 We highly encourage students to use this time.

 Students taking eSchool courses part-time can register at any time for a course.
 However, registration deadlines are in effect for full-time eSchool students.
 Please see our news feed for the latest information on upcoming registration deadlines for full-time students.